Why should I choose Beyond Band of Brothers Tours?

 Where is your office located?

 We are located at 400 North Ashley Drive, Suite 1010, Tampa, FL 33602.
-If you would like to visit our office in Tampa, please contact us for an appointment and we would be happy to receive you.
+If you would like to visit our office in Tampa, please contact us for an appointment and we would be happy to welcome you.

 Are these tours right for me?